-The super long-term future beyond 2030 includes uncertainties that cannot be assumed at the moment, such as social situation and technology trends, and the "long-term vision for climate change mitigation" presented here is to indicate a direction towards achieving the long-term goal of the Paris Agreement, and it signifies a challenge to realize "zero-carbon STEEL".
+The super long-term future beyond 2030 includes uncertainties that cannot be assumed at the moment, such as social situation and technology trends, and the "JISF long-term vision for climate change mitigation" presented here is to indicate a direction towards achieving the long-term goal of the Paris Agreement, and it signifies a challenge to realize "carbon neutral steel".

-Each member company of the Japan Iron and Steel Federation will, while continuing to fulfill the Commitment to a Low Carbon Society to achieve Japan's mid-term Paris Agreement target (2030), tackle the climate change mitigation measures beyond 2030 with "three ecos" and development of innovative technologies.
+Each member company of the Japan Iron and Steel Federation will, while continuing to fulfill the JISF's Carbon Neutrality Action Plan to achieve Japan's mid-term Paris Agreement target (2030), tackle the climate change mitigation measures beyond 2030 with "three ecos" and development of innovative technologies.